 It will be your responsibility to call Well Connected.
 The call should be made prior to admission in the case of a planned admission, and within 48 hours of the hour of admission in the case of an Emergency.
-In some situations, it may be necessary for a family member or others to make the call, but it is ultimately the responsibility of the Participant to see that the notification has occurred, however, this is voluntary.
+In some situations, it may be necessary for a family member or others to make the call but it is ultimately the responsibility of the Participant to see that the notification has occurred.